Link2Twenty/pull-to-action/README.md

 ![example image](http://s8.postimg.org/9d6yced8l/example.png)

+#### Running Unit Tests

+Make sure that you have `wct` installed on your local machine.
+To get more details about `wct`, please look into the [Unit Testing Polymer Elements](https://www.polymer-project.org/0.5/articles/unit-testing-elements.html) article.

+- The unit tests for `pull-to-action` element is in the test folder.
+You can run the tests by typing the command `wct` from the root folder of the project.
+- To add or remove browsers that needs to be tested, look into `wct.conf.js` file.
+- You can add more test cases in `test/pull-to-action-tests.js`

 #### What you can make

 Here is a little example of what it can look like baked into a real app